 BIO 329 Evolution of Social Behavior

-I enjoy working with outstanding, motivated undergraduate and graduate students whose scholarly interests coincide with my own.
+I enjoy working with outstanding, motivated students whose scholarly interests coincide with my own.
+I am highly selective about working with students and expect maturity, independence and dedication from the students with whom I work.
 Since 1990, I’ve collaborated with more than 60 undergraduate and graduate student researchers, addressing a breadth of basic and applied questions in ecology, behavior, conservation and science education (see student presentations, below).
-I typically mentor 2-4 graduate students in various stages of completing their master’s degrees, and as a team we work with a number of undergraduate collaborators.
-Although I’ve completed research in diverse disciplines, at any given time my students and I maintain only a few lines of scholarly work, currently in the following three areas:
+I typically mentor 1-2 graduate students, 1-2 “lead” undergraduate students and up to 2-3 lower-division undergraduates and/or high school students.
+I seek diversity in all its forms among my student researchers, and take pride in mentoring students.
+Together, we pursue diverse lines of research, currently in the following areas:

-I have studied the reproductive ecology and behavior of fishes since 1991, currently focusing on laboratory study of the evolution of parental behavior in Central American cichlids.
-Our current laboratory experiment utilizes behavioral observations and molecular techniques to examine transmission of microbes from parents to their offspring and the effects of parental care on offspring survival.
-This study could lead to subsequent experimental work suitable for undergraduate or graduate students.
-Connections I’ve developed in Nicaragua might make it possible for students to conduct field work with cichlids in their native habitat, or lab work in conjunction with scientists in Nicaragua.
-Despite past work with largemouth bass ecology and trout habitat, I am not currently conducting fisheries research on game species in Michigan.
+2. Fish behavior & ecology: I have studied the reproductive ecology and behavior of fishes periodically since 1991, most recently focused on laboratory study of Central American cichlids.
+Our laboratory experiments utilized behavioral observations and molecular techniques to examine transmission of microbes from parents to their offspring and the effects of parental care on offspring survival.
+This work is no longer active, and the techniques we used no longer up-to-date, but the questions could be adapted by a talented student with strong molecular skills to incorporate next-gen technologies.
+During a 2017 sabbatical, I completed a literature review of metagenomic technologies and applications, and another of the application of molecular techniques to the study of prokaryotes associated with fish skin.
+Connections I’ve developed in Nicaragua might make it possible for a student with Spanish fluency to conduct field work with cichlids in their native habitat.
+I no longer conduct research on game species.

 Ph.D.
 Systematics and Ecology, University of Kansas.